ElliJohansson/memory-game/documentation/requirement_specification.md

 ## Purpose of the application

 The application is a memory game, where the user has to find matching pictures by turning them over.
 The game features pictures of cats.

 ## Functionality

-- the user can choose the size of the grid layout of the game (small, medium, large)
+- the user can enter the game from the menu screen
-- the user can determine the difficulty (i.e. same color cats vs. cats in multiple colors)
+- the user can see the locally saved high scores
-- the user can play with or without a timer
 - the user can restart the game

 ## Ideas for future development